Bu sayfa henüz yerel dilinizde mevcut değildir. Daha fazla dil seçeneği eklemek için yoğun bir şekilde çalışıyoruz. Desteğiniz için teşekkür ederiz.

 Scenarios

 GaussDB provides gs_dump and gs_dumpall to export required database objects and related information.
-You can use a tool to import the exported data to a target database for database migration. gs_dump can export a single database or its objects. gs_dumpall can export all databases or global objects in the database.
+You can use a tool to import the exported data to a destination database for database migration. gs_dump can export a single database or its objects. gs_dumpall can export all databases or global objects in the database.
 For details, see Table 1.

 In the multitenancy scenario, gs_dump can be used to export a single PDB or its objects, but gs_dumpall cannot support this scenario.

-Table 1 Application scenarios
+Table 1 Scenarios

 Scenario